eulerlab/open-visual-stimulator/README.md

 Please find more details on the stimulator in the following paper:

-Franke K*, Maia Chagas A*, Zhao Z, Zimmermann MJY, Qiu Y, Szatko K, Baden T, Euler T# (2019) "An arbitrary-spectrum spatial visual stimulator for vision research" ...
+Franke K*, Maia Chagas A*, Zhao Z, Zimmermann MJY, Qiu Y, Szatko K, Baden T, Euler T# (2019).
+An arbitrary-spectrum spatial visual stimulator for vision research. xxx

 ## Structure of this repository